 Osaka Tenmangu Shrine

-Over 10 centuries of history stand behind Osaka Tenmangu Shrine, one the most important Shinto shrines in Japan.
-Like many shrines in Osaka, Osaka Tenmangu Shrine has witnessed a turbulent past, destroyed and rebuilt several times throughout its lifetime.
-The main gate and honden (main hall) at the shrine hail from 1845 and are built to its original specifications.
+Over 10 centuries of history stand behind Osaka Tenmangu Shrine.
+It’s one the most important Shinto shrines in Japan.
+Like many shrines in Osaka, Osaka Tenmangu Shrine has witnessed a turbulent past.
+It’s been destroyed and rebuilt several times throughout its lifetime.
+The main gate and honden (main hall) at the shrine hail from 1845.
+They’ve been re-built to original specifications.

 Osaka Tenmangu Shrine is dedicated to Sugawara Michizane, the Shinto deity of arts & education.
-Worshippers seeking a little academic enlightenment can push through the shrine’s path and offer their blessings at the altar.
+Worshippers visit the shrine to seek academic enlightenment.
+They can push through the shrine’s path and offer their blessings at the altar.

-The shrine’s site is also home to the Tenjin Matsuri, one of the top three festivals in Japan alongside Gion Matsuri in Kyoto and Kanda Matsuri in Tokyo.
-The festival is a lively scene as its deity is paraded through the city’s streets and along the Okawa River followed by a festive fireworks show on the riverbank.
+The shrine’s site is also home to the Tenjin Matsuri.
+It’s one of the top three festivals in Japan alongside Gion Matsuri in Kyoto and Kanda Matsuri in Tokyo.
+The festival is a lively scene.
+The shrine’s deity is paraded through the city’s streets and along the Okawa River.
+The parade is followed by a festive fireworks show on the riverbank.

-While visiting Osaka Tenmangu Shrine, be sure to check out Tenjinbashi-suji Shopping Street, a two-kilometre covered shopping arcades considered the longest in Osaka–and perhaps all of Japan.
+While visiting Osaka Tenmangu Shrine, be sure to check out Tenjinbashi-suji Shopping Street.
+This two-kilometre covered shopping arcade is the longest in Osaka–and one of the longest in Japan.

 How to get to Osaka Tenmangu Shrine

-The closest subway station to the shrine is Minami-Morimachi Station (Tanimachi & Sakaisuji Lines) and the adjacent Osakatemmangu Station (JR Tozai Line).
+The closest subway station to the shrine is Minami-Morimachi Station (Tanimachi & Sakaisuji Lines).
+The adjacent Osakatemmangu Station (JR Tozai Line) is also close.
 From Exit 3 of the station, walk south along the street directly to the right of the exit.
 Follow the street for two blocks and turn left.
 The shrine’s main gate will be to your left.

 Tsuyunoten Shrine

-Resting in a quieter corner of Umeda, Tsuyunoten Shrine might lack the pomp to draw travellers from across the city.
-But this small shrine, also called Ohatsu Tenjin, more than makes up for its stature with its flair for the dramatics.
+Tsuyunoten Shrine rests in a quieter corner of Umeda.
+And while the shrine might lack the pomp to draw travellers from across the city, it more than makes up for its stature with its flair for the dramatics.

-Tsuyunoten Shrine memorializes an early-16th century double suicide of a couple—one the son of a rich merchant, the other, a geisha—whose forbidden love saw little future in the material world.
+Also called Ohatsu Tenjin, Tsuyunoten Shrine memorializes an early-16th century double suicide.
+The couple—a son of a rich merchant and a geisha—found forbidden love that saw no future in the material world.
 The shrine’s story was so popular that it inspired a popular bunraku (puppet theatre) play, The Love Suicides of Sonezaki.

 How to get to Tsuyunoten Shrine